northeastern-datalab/alite/README.md

 ## Reproducibility

-1. Download benchmarks from [this link](https://drive.google.com/drive/folders/1yUgL8TjQievzp8zvmHLpa_ClNzc5mTmD?usp=sharing) and upload them to the root folder.
+1. Download benchmarks and embeddings from [this link](https://drive.google.com/drive/folders/1yUgL8TjQievzp8zvmHLpa_ClNzc5mTmD?usp=sharing) and upload them to the [codes](codes/) folder.

 2. Run [align_integration_ids.py](codes/align_integration_ids.py) to run the clustering algorithm that assigns the integration ids.

 3. Run [align_fd.py](codes/align_fd.py) to compute full disjunction using ALITE.

-4. Run [pdelay.py](codes/pdelay.py) to compute full disjunction using BICOMNLOJ.
+4. Run [pdelay_fd.py](codes/pdelay_fd.py) to compute full disjunction using BICOMNLOJ.

-5. Run [parafd.py](codes/parafd.py) to compute full disjunction using ParaFD.
+5. Run [para_fd.py](codes/para_fd.py) to compute full disjunction using ParaFD.
 Note that this algorithm can be used only for the tables having functional relationship.